AnaMelisaGo/portfolio-4-vintage-cars/README.md

 * Balsamiq: for wireframes creations.

 * PostgreSql: an open source relational database.
 Used throughout the project.

+* Cloudinary to store files for the webpage.

 * Logo Maker: a mobile app used to create the logo and the heading of some pages of this project.